FNB Corporation: History

 Across the next three decades, the bank continued to grow, and in 1974, FNB Corporation was established as a financial services holding company for a growing family of business entities which included the bank, under the name The First National Bank of Mercer County and with an asset size of $120 million, and Regency Finance Company.

 Along with completing the acquisition of ten branch offices from First National Bank of Pennsylvania in July 1992, First National Bank of Mercer County acquired the name and formally changed its name to the current First National Bank of Pennsylvania.
 Around this time, the First National Bank of Western Pennsylvania in nearby New Castle changed its name to First Western Bank to avoid confusion; that bank is now part of Huntington Bancshares after several other mergers.

 As of 2003, the company had grown to assets of $4.6 billion with more than 125 banking offices and began trading common shares on the New York Stock Exchange under the ticker symbol FNB.
 Today, it is included in Standard & Poor's MidCap 400 Index with the Global Industry Classification Standard (GICS) Regional Banks Sub-Industry Index.

 Current chief executive officer Vincent J. Delie, Jr., joined the bank in 2005 as president of the Pittsburgh Region.
 Since then, the company has shown tremendous growth, both organically and through a series of major mergers.
 As of 2017, FNB is the second-largest bank based in Pennsylvania, measured by assets.

+FNB announced its Clicks-to-Bricks strategy in 2016.
+In 2021, FNB launched its eStore digital banking platform.
+In 2024, the platform expanded with the Common app which is used for applying for multiple products and/or services at once.

 Facilities

 In July 2014, FNB announced that Pittsburgh had officially been named the corporation's headquarters.
 FNB's growth in Pittsburgh has expanded from a single banking office in 1997 to nearly 100 locations and a top three retail deposit market share today.
 In May 2017, FNB announced its regional headquarters would locate in a 22-story building in Raleigh to be called FNB Tower.
 Groundbreaking took place in December 2017, and the building opened in December 2019.

 In March 2018, FNB announced it would anchor a 31-story tower in Charlotte to serve as its regional headquarters named FNB Tower Charlotte.
 The building was completed and opened in July 2021.
 In December 2019, FNB announced it would move its current corporate headquarters operation in the Pittsburgh North Shore to a new 26-story building in downtown Pittsburgh's Hill District.
 FNB, the Pittsburgh Penguins, Clay Cove Capital and The Buccini/Pollin Group broke ground on the project on September 1, 2021.
 FNB moved into FNB Financial Center in November 2024 and celebrated the grand opening in February 2025.